loke934/SDL_AStar_Snake/README.md

 but still within game development.
 I also thought it would be fun to do pathfinding and choose the A* algorithm.
 The code is divided and structured after some primary features.
 Game class that handles the overall state of the game.

+- Game class that handles the overall state of the game.
-- Shape class for rendering and “engine” class for handling time and the SDL setup.
+- Shape class for rendering and an "engine" class for handling time and the SDL setup.
-- Grid-based movement, with a grid cell class that stores information needed for pathfinding, rendering etc.
+- Grid-based movement, with a grid cell class that stores information needed for pathfinding etc.
-- Finding the shortest path to a target with A* pathfinding, using heap sort.
+- Finding the shortest path to a target with A*, using heap sort.
 - Growing snake with a linked-list approach.

 ![DrawPath](https://user-images.githubusercontent.com/76095991/204778272-fbc30ddc-b492-4666-a582-5e3459d3711b.png)